 So how to get there.. there are instructions on the web site and there are ways like Bus, Mini Bus and Taxis.

 But here’s my way.
 Take the MTR to MTR Tai Po Market Station.
-Exit the station.
+This, incidentally, is also the station which you can take bus to Lam Tsuen Wishing Tree 林村許願樹.

 The journey by taxi takes about 15 mins and cost less than HKD 100.